vladi03/table-page-search/README.md

 ```

 # Example
-The following example show a table with all the functionality:
+The following example shows a table with all the functionality:
 [Running Example](https://vladi03.github.io/table-page-search/ "Table Page Search")

 # Sample Header Config